10 facts about Ancient Egypt!

 Egypt’s most valuable resources are oil and gas, which are exported to other countries.
 Other exports include metals, textiles, livestock and chemical products.
 Tourism is also an important part of Egypt’s economy, with visitors flocking to see the famous ancient monuments and to enjoy the country’s beautiful beaches.

-Want more fascinating facts and info about Ancient Egypt?
-Then check out these cool clips!
+Want more fascinating facts about Ancient Egypt?
+Then check out this cool clip!